 Phase 5: Synthesize data and prepare knowledge products (Oct 2020 – Dec 2020).
 Upon completion of Phases 2-4, project personnel will meet in September 2020 to summarize the findings, identify appropriate peer-review journals for submission, then author and submit manuscript(s).

-Milestones anticipated in ADAC Program Year 7:
+Milestones in ADAC Program Year 7:

-Group teleconference in September 2020

-Appropriate peer-reviewed scientific journal(s) will be identified

-Manuscripts will be submitted to appropriate journal(s)
+Group teleconference planned for September 2020 to provide Project Champion and key USCG stakeholders a comprehensive update on research progress with Project Team Members, and ADAC Leadership.

+Draft a peer-reviewed article for a scientific journal(s), and identify journal

-Key Stakeholder Engagement Plan:
+Key Stakeholder Engagement Plan.

 The PI and the team will continue to work with the USCG, (in close coordination with ADAC leadership and the HQ USCG Project Champion) and other stakeholders throughout the remainder of the project to ensure that our project is useful for USCG knowledge needs.
-Principally, we seek to advance our broad understanding of how oil spill response strategies and sunlight patterns relate to environmental toxicology.
-Specifically, we aim to assess the sublethal acute toxicity in Arctic mussels as measured by multiple indices (physiological, biochemical, and metabolic) and relate these data to specific petrochemical-derived exposure.
-We will discuss with the relevant USCG personnel, foremost the Project Champion during the Kickoff Meeting and throughout the experiment to receive input on relatability of experiment outcomes.
+Principally, researchers seek to advance our broad understanding of how oil spill response strategies and sunlight patterns relate to environmental toxicology.
+Specifically, we aim to assess the sub lethal acute toxicity in Arctic mussels as measured by multiple indices (physiological, biochemical, and metabolic) and relate these data to specific petrochemical-derived exposure.
+Research team will leverage the multi-discipline Federal agencies and academic spill research teams associated with ADAC’s Arctic Maritime Spill Modeling (AMSM) team led by Dr. Nancy Kinner, University of New Hampshire to share on-going research and draft conclusions.
+This includes seeking to consult with this community at the October 2020 AMSM conference, planned for the University of Alaska Anchorage.

-Project Champion: The PI will continue engage LCDR John LaMorte, CG-MER-3 on a frequency basis as determined by LCDR LaMorte, but as a minimum we will have monthly teleconferences.
+The Project team will continue to engage LCDR John LaMorte, CG-MER-3 on a frequency basis as determined by LCDR LaMorte, but as a minimum the team will seek to conduct monthly teleconferences.
 Critical coordination is planned with all team members, the PI, and project champion.
-Throughout the research, the project team will remain in close coordination with ADAC leadership and USCG mission users.
+Throughout the remaining research, the project team will continue in close coordination with ADAC leadership and USCG mission users.
 The project team plans to meet with the project champion, other USCG personnel as defined by the project champion and personnel other government agencies at the discretion of the project champion.
+As part of the Center’s Year 7 effort towards commercialization, ADAC will also inquire as to suitability of completed research to potentially support Arctic oriented commercial Oil Spill Response Organizations (ORSOs).

+Research findings will be disseminated throughout the academic/research community through oral presentations and by production of knowledge products.

-We plan for the representation of our team at the following ADAC events:
+Investigators plan for the representation of our team at the following ADAC events:

 Meetings with Project Champion LCDR John Lamorte.